swilson100/ChiaMover/README.md

 # ChiaMover
-script for moving completed plot files from temp directory tro final drive
+script for moving completed plot files from temp directory to final drive

 # Usage
 Modify the chaning watch_dir to the temp directory where your chia plots are being made